jeremykendall/php-domain-parser/README.md

 In order to resolve a domain name we must:

-- Convert the Public Suffix List into a structure usable in PHP
+- Convert the Public Suffix List (PSL) into a structure usable in PHP
 - Resolve the domain against the given PSL rules

 Conversion is done using the `Pdp\Converter` class.